 Spring/late winter temperatures are also important.
 If it heats up too quickly then the early visitors have glorious sunshine but the flowers do not last very long.

 The Catch 22 is that lots of rain means good flower displays.
 But if it continues to rain during our Spring (August), then it’s not so much fun to view the flowers!

 (You can tell that as a tour-operator, I don’t like being at the mercy of the weather gods, can’t you!)

 The bottom line is to come with an attitude of acceptance.
 Try to be prepared to explore other attractions of the area if the flowers are not so amazing.
-For example the Cederberg has some stunning mountain passes, Bushman rock art, rooibos tea farms and fantastic hiking country to enjoy.
-There is plenty to do here, year round.
+For example the Cederberg Mountains have some stunning mountain passes, Bushman rock art, rooibos tea farms and fantastic hiking country to enjoy.
+There is plenty to do here, all year round.
 View the Bushmen rock art, do a walking trail or visit a Rooibos tea farm.
 The spring flowers are almost an added bonus.

 Ideally you want to be looking at early to mid August for Namaqualand, early to late August for the Cederberg and late August to early September for the West Coast.
 The West Coast flowers can continue until mid September in a good year or only to say the 10th Sept in an average year.

 So depending on your dates, you should choose your area…

 (For example, if you are planning a trip for early September, you will be too late for Namaqualand.
 But fine for the West Coast around Paternoster and Langebaan.
-Similarly if you are coming in early to mid August then the best displays will be further north, with not much happening yet closer to Cape Town…)
+Similarly if you are coming in early to mid August then the best displays will be further north, with not much happening closer to Cape Town…)